Business Litigation

 Q. What should I do if I receive a cease-and-desist letter?

 Prepare to contact an attorney by first, reading the letter to determine the parties’ allegations and demands.
 Second, note any deadlines by which the party demands that you respond.
 Third, prepare any documents and communications relating to the issues raised in the letter.
-Fourth, contact an attorney as quickly as possible, as you will need to determine how to proceed in response to the cease-and-desist letter, including the possibility of filing a lawsuit against the party accusing you of wrongdoing.
-Often, the party issuing the cease-and-desist letter does not give the receiving party much time to respond to the letter and if you need to file or defend against a lawsuit by that deadline, you will need to begin preparing immediately.
+Fourth, contact an attorney as quickly as possible, as you will need to determine how to proceed in response to the cease-and-desist letter.
+If you need to file or defend against a lawsuit, you will need to begin preparing immediately.

 Q. Can I have infringing material taken down from the internet?